windwp/windline.nvim/README.md

 Firstly create a statusline in lua is easy and you can do it with some line code.
 There are many lua statusline but they do the same thing of vimscript statusline.
-Sadly but true It doesn't have anything ne
+It doesn't have anything new

 Windline is a first statusline support change statusline per filetype.
 You can write a statusline for any filetype.